Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Open-World Language-Based TAMP

+To address these issues, we treat the plan sketch as a set of discrete action-ordering constraints.
+Specifically, we constrain the TAMP planner to generate plans that include \(\hat{\pi}\) as a subsequence -- that is, the specified actions must appear in the given order, though additional actions may be inserted before, between, or after them to ensure the plan is feasible.

+We generate plan sketches using a few-shot prompting approach with a VLM with no fine-tuning, and describe how they are symbolically encoded into a TAMP system in Appendix~\ref{subsec:appendix-discrete-constraint-generation}.

-Given a goal description $g$, we first prompt a VLM to generate a \textit{partial plan} that serves as a discrete constraint on the space of TAMP solutions.
-To enable this, we associate a natural language description of each available action with that particular action.
+To enable a VLM to generate a plan sketch for a given task, we associate a natural language description of each available action with that particular action.
 Although we could directly prompt a VLM for relevant actions and goals, without a list of candidates, the VLM is likely to be syntactically and semantically inaccurate.
-Instead, we propose to first ground the set of {\em reachable} actions $A$ and literals $L$ available to the TAMP system before prompting the VLM to return values in these sets.
-We use {\em relaxed planning}~\cite{bonet1999planning,bonet2001planning} from the initial state $s_0$ to simultaneously ground~\cite{HoffmannN01,edelkamp2000exhibiting,helmert2006fast} and explore the sets of reachable actions $A$ and literals $L$.
-When instantiating continuous parameters, we use placeholder values, such as {\em optimistic} values~\cite{garrett2018stripstream,garrett2018sampling,garrett2020PDDLStream,garrett2021sampling}, to ensure a finite set of actions are instantiated.
+Instead, we first ground the set of {\em reachable} actions $A$ and literals $\Lambda$ (i.e., grounded predicates) available to the TAMP system before prompting the VLM to return values in these sets.
+We use {\em relaxed planning}~\cite{bonet1999planning} from the initial state $s_0$ to simultaneously ground~\cite{HoffmannN01,edelkamp2000exhibiting} and explore the sets of reachable actions $A$ and literals $\Lambda$.
+We use placeholders to instantiate continuous parameters, such as {\em optimistic} values~\cite{garrett2021sampling}, to ensure a finite set of actions are instantiated.
 Similarly, we use placeholders for \pddl{description} parameters.